xwq610728213/zodiac_edge/README.md

+(Users can customize w_num in generate_data.py to modify data size).
+Tu run de test, users can simply execute main.py.
+File path can be changed in main.py to test different dataset.

 # ZodiacEdge

 ZodiacEdge is a prototype of RDF-Datalog-based engine for Hybird AI (Reasoning + ML/DL) written in Python, this system is typically for Edge Computing.
 Users are adviced to run ZodiacEdge in PyPy 3.11 environment.